-whose image in contained in those functors which are constant in the direction of the $e_{\beta(i)}$ for those $i$ such that (locally) a generator $X_i$ has been inverted.
+whose image consists of functors that are constant in the direction of the $e_{\beta(i)}$ for those $i$ such that (locally) a generator $x_i$ has been inverted.
 An inverse functor on the essential image might be quite complicated to describe.
-It is given as a subset of the infinite product that was considered in Proposition~\ref{PROPTCOH} but the sequences might be e.g.\@ bounded below in some direction, point-wise w.r.t.\@ another direction.
+Its values are given as a subset of the infinite product that was considered in Proposition~\ref{PROPTCOH} but the sequences might be e.g.\@ bounded below in some direction, point-wise w.r.t.\@ another direction.
 Since we will not need it we will not elaborate on this.